blahpunk/printify-browser/README.md

 ![App Screenshot](screenshots/Screenshot_2025-07-24_16-50-43.png)

-A Flask-based web dashboard for viewing, filtering, and **bulk updating retail prices** of your Printify products with instant feedback and category filtering.
+A Flask-based web dashboard for viewing, filtering, and **bulk updating retail prices** of your Printify products with instant feedback and live product-type filtering.
 Supports price updates by retail, margin %, or profit—while preserving your product/variant setup in Printify.
 Designed for efficiency and quick oversight of all your store’s key garments.

 ---

 ## Features

-- **Filter products** by garment type (e.g., All-Over Print Hoodie, Art Tee, etc.)
+* **Automatic detection of garment/product types**: Filter products by actual types found in your Printify store (e.g., All-Over Print Hoodie, Premium Tee, etc.)
-- **Bulk select and edit**: Set new profit, margin %, or retail for multiple products at once
+* **Bulk select and edit**: Set new profit, margin %, or retail for multiple products at once
-- **One-click price editing** for all variants within a product, safely preserving all other options (no accidental variant changes)
+* **One-click price editing** for all variants within a product, safely preserving all other options (no accidental variant changes)
-- **Visual profit/margin breakdown** for each product
+* **Visual profit/margin breakdown** for each product
-- **Responsive design** with modern, fast UI
+* **Live sync with Printify**: No need to manually maintain a product/blueprint type list; works directly from your Printify data
+* **Responsive, modern UI**

 ---